-Winter Solstice, Tilt of the Earth & Ancient Myths
+Winter Solstice, Tilt of the Earth, Ancient Myths & Realities

-On December 21 the winter solstice will signal the shortest day and longest night of the year for people in the Northern Hemisphere.
+On December 21 the winter solstice again signals the shortest day and longest night of the year for people in the Northern Hemisphere.
+For the Lake Tahoe region, the transition will occur at 8:27 AM, Pacific Standard Time.

 The sun will be as far south as it goes on the 21st as it reaches the Tropic of Capricorn (23.5 degrees below equator).
-Then, on Dec 22, the sun will start returning north toward the Tropic of Cancer where it will arrive around June 21, next year.
+Then, , the sun will start returning north toward the Tropic of Cancer where it will arrive on around June 21, next year.

 What causes the solstices?
 The answer is the tilt of the earth on its axis of rotation relative to the sun, around which the earth circles.
 For half the year (March 20-September 22) the Northern Hemisphere tilts toward the sun; the other half of the year, the Southern Hemisphere tilts toward the sun.
 The tilt of the earth (23 degrees) is the cause of seasons during the year as the earth travels once around the sun.